 I've worked on a variety of projects for clients in energy to agriculture to aerospace.
 Some examples include:

 I recently designed a device for using smartphones for aerial photography as a personal project.
-I named it the Sparrowscope, and because it was not designed for a client I can openly discuss all project details.
-I developed this entirely on my own, which meant designing and fabricating the mechanics, electronics design and embedded programming, as well as making an app featuring wifi pairing (Bonjour/Zeroconf protocol), PID control loop using the phone's inertial sensors with output over audio, and image streaming over UDP.
+I named it the Sparrowscope, and unlike some client work I can openly discuss all project details.
+I developed this entirely on my own, which meant designing and fabricating the mechanics, electronics design and embedded programming, as well as making an app, featuring wifi pairing (Bonjour/Zeroconf protocol), PID control loop using the phone's inertial sensors with output over audio, and image streaming over UDP.
 Here is a short animation of the final system in action, where the device on the left is normally suspended from a kite line, and the iPad would be used from the ground to take pictures:

 If you have any questions, you can reach me at firstname.lastname@example.org.